PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``tcpListenQueueSize=SOMAXCONN``: int - Set the size of the listen queue.
 Default is ``SOMAXCONN``.
   * ``maxInFlight=0``: int - Maximum number of in-flight queries.
 The default is 0, which disables out-of-order processing.
   * ``maxConcurrentTCPConnections=0``: int - Maximum number of concurrent incoming TCP connections.
 The default is 0 which means unlimited.
+  * ``randomReusePortPolicy=false``: bool - On Linux >= 4.6, and when ``reuseport` is set, randomly balances incoming queries between workers instead of the Linux default which is based on the source and destination addresses and ports.

   .. code-block:: lua